davidspn/octopus-reproduction-prediction/README.md

 ## Key Findings

 -   **Temperature Signal:** The model's most significant predictive path indicates that a rise in temperature from below **20.7°C** (8 weeks prior) to above **24.2°C** (6 weeks prior) is a strong indicator of an upcoming egg-laying week.
 -   **Model Performance:** The model achieves a **Balanced Accuracy Score of ~56%** on the hold-out test set.
-While modest, the visual correlation between predictions and actual events is informative, successfully identifying key egg-laying periods.
+While modest, the visual correlation between predictions and actual events is informative, successfully identifying key egg-laying periods:
+![Train-test][output2.png]
 -   **Interpretability:** By using a simple Decision Tree with a limited depth (`max_depth=3`), the model's logic is fully transparent, making it a useful tool for generating hypotheses for biologists.

 ## Project Structure